 Brod escaped Nazi-controlled Prague in 1939 and settled in Israel, where he later gave about two-thirds of Kafka’s papers to Oxford’s Bodleian Library.
 The remaining papers passed to his secretary Esther Hoffe, and then on to her daughters, and have been subject to a long-running legal challenge by the National Library of Israel, which wanted to lay claim to Kafka’s papers for the nation.
-In 2015 a Tel Aviv court finally granted the National Library of Israel the right to Kafka’s remaining papers, unlocking a further treasure trove for Kafka scholars.
+In 2015, a Tel Aviv court finally granted the National Library of Israel the right to Kafka’s remaining papers, unlocking a further treasure trove for Kafka scholars.

 Conceptual artist John Baldessari took the destruction of his work to the extreme and made that very act art in itself.
-In 1970 Baldessari decided that in order to move into a new phase of his artistic life he would destroy all his early paintings from the period 1953–66.
-Baldessari called this act The Cremation Project, and he enlisted some students from the University of California to assist him cutting up his canvasses and loading his work into the incinerator at a California crematorium.
+In 1970, Baldessari decided that in order to move into a new phase of his artistic life, he would destroy all his early paintings created from 1953 to 1966.
+Baldessari called this act The Cremation Project, and he enlisted some students from the University of California to assist him in cutting up his canvases and loading them into the incinerator at a California crematorium.
 The process of destruction was filmed and photographed to become part of the art work.

 It was long thought that when Robert Louis Stevenson showed the first draft of The Strange Case of Dr Jekyll and Mr Hyde to his wife Fanny, her harsh criticism of the work drove him to burn it.
 Stevenson had been partly inspired to write his horror story by a vivid dream he had while dosed up on medical cocaine.
-At this point in his life, Stevenson was wildly in debt and living as an invalid after a hemorrhage.
-Despite his seeming frailty, he was so inspired that he feverishly composed the first draft over the course of just three days.
+At this point in his life, Stevenson was wildly in debt and living as an invalid after a hemorrhage, but despite his seeming frailty, he was so inspired that he feverishly composed the first draft over the course of just three days.

 Before his death in 1977, Vladimir Nabokov left the fragments of a novel entitled The Original of Laura to his wife Vera, with instructions that it should be destroyed after he passed away.
-Vera felt unable to carry out her husband’s wishes, perhaps paralyzed by the fear of destroying his art.
+Vera felt unable to carry out her husband’s wishes, though, perhaps paralyzed by the fear of destroying his art.
 On Vera’s death, the writer’s papers were passed on to his only son, Dmitri, who again felt unable to destroy or publish, and so for many years kept the fragmentary novel to himself.

-The success of his comic novel Dead Souls (1842) helped establish Gogol as the father of Russian realism.
+The success of his comic novel Dead Souls (1842) helped establish Nikolai Gogol as the father of Russian realism.
 The highly religious Gogol felt it was his destiny to write two more sequels to his most celebrated work, furthering his aim to communicate how to live a more righteous life.
-Unfortunately, it was at this point that his creativity began to decline and he labored for many years on parts two and three, only to find his work unsatisfactory.
+Unfortunately, it was at this point that his creativity began to decline, and he labored for many years on parts two and three, only to find his work unsatisfactory.